Serviceware/rocketcress/README.md

 Also the property `<CopySettings>true</CopySettings>` needs to be added to the project, so that the settings files are all copied to the output directory while building the project.

+By default the source generator will detect the settings class that is used to deserialize the json files.
+If you want to specify your own class, you can set the `SettingsType` property on the `AdditionalFiles` Tag for the settings.json file in your csproj.

 ### Overwriting settings in different setting files
 It is not needed to copy the whole "settings.json" file for the environment specific settings files (or the debug file).
 It is possible to just create an empty JSON file and specify only the properties that should be overwritten.
-Also the tag of custom settings can be emitted.
+Also the tag of custom settings can be omitted.

 For example this file will use all settings from the settings file above but overwrites the timeout and `AdminUserId`:
 ```JSON